nodejs/nodejs.org/CONTRIBUTING.md

 ### When merging

 - All required Status-checks must have passed.
+  - **Note:** If you're a collaborator, remember to run the CI checks by labeling the PR with the `github_actions:pull-request` label.
 - Please make sure that all discussions are resolved.
 - [`squash`][] pull requests made up of multiple commits